-In order to issue regulations and an LOA under Section 101(a)(5)(A) of the MMPA, NMFS must set forth the permissible methods of taking pursuant to the activity, and other means of effecting the least practicable impact on the species or stock and its habitat, paying particular attention to rookeries, mating grounds, and areas of similar significance, and on the availability of the species or stock for taking for certain subsistence uses (latter not applicable for this action).
-NMFS regulations require applicants for incidental take authorizations to include information about the availability and feasibility (economic and technological) of equipment, methods, and manner of conducting the activity or other means of effecting the least practicable adverse impact upon the affected species or stocks and their habitat (50 CFR 216.104(a)(11)).
+Under section 101(a)(5)(D) of the MMPA, NMFS must set forth the permissible methods of taking pursuant to the activity, and other means of effecting the least practicable impact on the species or stock and its habitat, paying particular attention to rookeries, mating grounds, and areas of similar significance, and on the availability of the species or stock for taking for certain subsistence uses (the latter is not applicable for this action).
+NMFS regulations require applicants for incidental take authorizations to include information about the availability and feasibility (economic and technological) of equipment, methods, and manner of conducting the activity or other means of effecting the least practicable adverse impact upon the affected species or stocks, and their habitat (50 CFR 216.104(a)(11)).

-In evaluating how mitigation may or may not be appropriate to ensure the least practicable adverse impact on species or stocks and their habitat, as well as subsistence uses where applicable, we carefully consider two primary factors:
+In evaluating how mitigation may or may not be appropriate to ensure the least practicable adverse impact on species or stocks and their habitat, as well as subsistence uses where applicable, NMFS considers two primary factors:

-- (1) The manner in which, and the degree to which, the successful implementation of the measure(s) is expected to reduce impacts to marine mammals, marine mammal species or stocks, and their habitat.
-This considers the nature of the potential adverse impact being mitigated (likelihood, scope, range).
-It further considers the likelihood that the measure will be effective if implemented (probability of accomplishing the mitigating result if implemented as planned), the likelihood of effective implementation (probability implemented as planned), and: - (2) The practicability of the measures for applicant implementation, which may consider such things as cost and impact on operations.
+(1) The manner in which, and the degree to which, the successful implementation of the measure(s) is expected to reduce impacts to marine mammals, marine mammal species or stocks, and their habitat.
+This considers the nature of the potential adverse impact being mitigated (e.g., likelihood, scope, range).
+It further considers the likelihood that the measure will be effective if implemented (i.e., probability of accomplishing the mitigating result if implemented as planned), the likelihood of effective implementation (probability of accomplishing the mitigating result if implemented as planned); and

+(2) The practicability of the measures for applicant implementation, which may consider cost and impact on operations.

-ÜCSC/PISCO will implement several mitigation measures to reduce potential take by Level B (behavioral disturbance) harassment.
+UCSC/MARINe will implement several mitigation measures to reduce potential take by Level B harassment.
 Measures are listed below.

-• Researchers will observe a site from a distance for at least five minutes, using binoculars if necessary, to detect any marine mammals prior to approach to determine if mitigation is required (i.e., site surveys will not be conducted if other pinnipeds are present,

-- researchers will approach with caution, walking slowly, quietly, and close to the ground to avoid surprising any hauled out individuals and to reduce flushing/stampeding of individuals). - Researchers will avoid pinnipeds along access ways to sites by locating and taking a different access way.
+- · Researchers will observe a site from a distance for at least 5 minutes, using binoculars, if necessary, to detect any marine mammals prior to approach to determine if mitigation is required (i.e., site surveys will not be conducted if other pinnipeds are present, researchers will approach with caution, walking slowly, quietly, and close to the ground to avoid surprising any hauled out individuals and to reduce flushing/ stampeding of individuals). - Researchers will avoid pinnipeds along access ways to sites by locating and taking a different access route.
+Researchers will keep a safe distance from, and not approach, any marine mammal while conducting research unless it is absolutely necessary to flush (i.e., disturb from its position) a marine mammal in order to continue conducting research (i.e. if a site cannot be accessed or sampled due to the presence of pinnipeds).

-Researchers will keep a safe distance from and not approach any marine mammal while conducting research, unless it is absolutely necessary to flush a marine mammal in order to continue conducting research (i.e., if a site cannot be accessed or sampled due to the presence of pinnipeds). - Researchers will avoid making loud noises (i.e., using hushed voices) and keep bodies low to the ground (crouched) in the visual presence of pinnipeds. - Researchers will monitor the offshore area for predators (such as killer whales and white sharks) and avoid flushing of pinnipeds when predators are observed in nearshore waters.
-Note that UCSC/PISCO has never observed an offshore predator while researchers were present at any of the survey sites.

-• Intentional approach will not occur if dependent pups are present to avoid mother/pup separation and trampling of pups.
-Staff shall reschedule work at sites where pups are present, unless other means of accomplishing the work can be done without causing disturbance to mothers and dependent pups.

-• Researchers will promptly vacate sites at the conclusion of sampling.
+- · Researchers will avoid making loud noises (e.g., using hushed voices) and keep bodies low to the ground (i.e., crouched) in the visual presence of pinnipeds. - Researchers will monitor the offshore area for predators (e.g., killer whales and great white sharks) and avoid flushing of pinnipeds when predators are observed in nearshore waters.
+Note that UCSC/MARINe has never observed an offshore predator while researchers were present at any of the survey sites. - Intentional approach will not occur if dependent pups are present to avoid mother/pup separation and trampling of pups.
+Staff shall reschedule work at sites where pups are present unless other means of accomplishing the work can be done without causing disturbance to mothers and dependent - When operating UAVs around pinnipeds, altitude will not drop below 10 meters. - Researchers will promptly vacate sites at the conclusion of sampling.